JordanSpencerWu/old-website/_posts/book/2017/2017-03-11-the-war-of-art.md

 Depression and anxiety may be real.
 But they can also be Resistance.

 That the truly free individual is free only to the extent of his own self-mastery.
-While those who will not govern, themselves are condemned to find masters to govern over them.
+While those who will not govern themselves are condemned to find masters to govern over them.

 If you find yourself criticizing other people, you're probably doing it out of Resistance.
 Individuals who are realized in their own lives almost never criticize others.